Edwin Outwater, Artistic Director

 A native of Santa Monica, California, Edwin Outwater graduated cum laude in English literature from Harvard University, where he was music director of the Bach Society Orchestra and the a cappella group Harvard Din and Tonics, and wrote the music for the 145th annual production of the Hasty Pudding Theatricals.
 He received his master’s in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivnick, besides studying music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.

-Aimée Kreston, Executive Director and Principal Second Violin
+Aimée Kreston, Executive Director

 A native of Chicago, violinist Aimée Kreston spent her formative years studying with with renowned pedagogue Almita Vamos.
 Ms. Kreston holds a Bachelor of Music degree from the Curtis Institute of Music and a Master of Music degree from the University of Minnesota.
 After completing her degrees, Kreston continued her studies with the legendary concertmaster Michel Schwalbe.